 This comprehensive approach to migration is also manifested through other initiatives, such as the strengthening of cooperation and coordination between liaison officers deployed to third countries by Member States or the EU in order to deal with immigration-related issues.
 Coordination between Member States in cooperation with third countries is essential to making sure that the EU’s response to illegal migration is as strong as possible.
 These new rules will allow us to make the most of the work of the liaison officers on the ground, including on issues like returns or fighting migrant smuggling.

+As part of the overall migration management, we have also worked to make returns more effective by agreeing on a partial general approach on the Return Directive (recast).
 Taking into account that criminality knows no borders, the EU is introducing new rules on interoperability between EU information systems in the area of justice and home affairs.
 Easier information sharing will improve security, allow for more efficient checks at external borders and contribute to preventing and combating illegal migration.
 To make sure those who pose a security threat or are lying about their identity are detected, competent authorities carrying out checks need to have a full picture of the persons in front of them.
 The interoperability components will allow authorities to quickly access all relevant information available in existing databases and to check biometric data against these databases in order to detect cases of multiple identity.

 In order to reduce identity fraud, thereby making it harder for terrorists and criminals to act, while facilitating free movement of genuine travellers, the EU is introducing tighter security of ID cards of EU citizens and of residence documents issued to EU citizens and their non-EU family members.
 The new rules will improve the security of these documents by introducing minimum standards both for the information contained in them and for the security features common to all Member States that issue them.
 These new rules will enter into force 2 years after adoption, meaning that by that time all new documents issued must meet the new criteria.
 The proposed rules include strong data protection safeguards, to ensure that the information collected does not fall into the wrong hands.
 In particular, national authorities will have to guarantee the security of the contactless chip and the data stored in it, so that it cannot be hacked or accessed without permission.